inputsh/automation-scripts/README.md

 * [music-to-subfolders.sh](#music-to-subfolderssh)
 * [music-to-external-hdd.sh](#music-to-external-hddsh)

+The ideas I have in my head are listed in the `ideas.md` file and may or may not be created.

 ## `diplo_and_friends.py`

 Automatically download the latest Diplo & Friends BBC radio show by setting up a cronjob to run this script every Sunday morning.
 Can easily be modified to automatically download any of the BBC shows.
 I'm using this script on a Raspberry Pi that's always powered on and the script always downloads to a specific folder.
 The script tries to download every episode available from the show, but `get_iplayer` is smart enough not to download those that have already been downloaded, therefore avoiding the duplicate downloads.